psu-spatial/GEOG364-2021/pg_364Lab5_tobler_2021.md

 Although the default code is set to test against an IRP generated pattern, you don't *have* to use one - e.g. you could manually test if pattern is more/less clustered than one caused by some other process that you care about like distance to a power station.

-So....
+So if we wanted to test simply whether our pattern was simply *different* to an IRP:

-**H~0~: An Independent Random Process is causing the pattern (e.g. our observation is just another one of those 1000 runs that made the histogram)<br> So the number of Observed "white-white" joins (O~White-White~) is no different than what you would expect from a pattern caused by an Independent Random Process: O~WW~ = E~WW~*.**
+ - H~0~: *An Independent Random Process is causing the pattern (e.g. our observation could be just another one of those 1000 runs that made the histogram)<br> So the number of Observed "white-white" joins (O~WW~) is no different than what you would expect from a pattern caused by an Independent Random Process (E~WW~):<br> O~WW~ = E~WW~*.

 <br>

 #### Alternative hypothesis, H~1~ {.unnumbered}

-This could be one of three things, depending on the *direction* of our test:
+This part is what we are comparing against.This could be one of three things, depending on the *direction* of our test:

--   H~1~ : Our pattern is **different** than we would expect from one caused by an IRP e.g. it's EITHER unusually clustered or uniform ("2 tailed test") <br> So we're saying this pattern is unusual given the process <br>
+ - H~1~ : *Our pattern is __different__ than we would expect from one caused by an IRP e.g. it's EITHER unusually clustered or uniform ("2 tailed test") <br> So we're saying this pattern is unusual given our guess at the process causing it: : O~WW~ != E~WW~* <br>

+(!= means not equal)

 or..

--   H~1~ : Our pattern is **more** **clustered** than we would expect from one caused by an IRP ("one tailed test") <br>
+ - H~1~ :*Our pattern is unusually clustered compared to one caused by an IRP, so the number of Observed "same color" joins (O~White-White~) is __higher__ than what you would expect from a pattern caused by an Independent Random Process: O~WW~ > E~WW~* <br>

 or...

--   H~1~ : Our pattern is **less** **clustered/more uniform** than we would expect from one caused by an IRP ("one tailed test")

-e.g.

-#### Turning words into maths

-The way we are testing "clustered" is by looking at the number of "joins" e.g. is a white cell next to a white cell, or a green cell next to a green cell? (see the reading and the lectures for more).

-We could calculate the average number we would get theoretically and then compare against our observed value for our specific pattern.

-This means we can turn our hypotheses into:

-Finally, we apply the Join Count test to evaluate presence or absence or spatial autocorrelation.
-This is done using a z-test.

-We can choose if the test is two sides.

-Slightly differently to the textbook and the lecture notes (which looked for green/white), the R version of this test looks for how likely it is that there are white-to-white joins compared to random chance, but the principle is the same.

-So we have:

--   H0: The pattern exhibits complete spatial randomness or is dispersed.<br>*The number of Observed "same color" joins (O~White-White~) is no higher than what you would expect from a pattern caused by an Independent Random Process: O~WW~ = E~WW~*
+ - H~1~ :*Our pattern is unusually uniform/dispersed compared to one caused by an IRP, so the number of Observed "same color" joins (O~White-White~) is __less__ than what you would expect from a pattern caused by an Independent Random Process: O~WW~ < E~WW~* <br>

--   H1: The pattern is not random.
-The number of "same color" joins is unusually high (AKA the pattern is clustered): O~WW~ \> E~WW~
+#### Test statistic

+We now need a way to formally compare our observed and expected number of white-white borders.
+The way we are going to do this is to assume that the histogram we made earlier comes from a normal distribution.

 Here is the code for the Z-test